Hundreds of Christmas Eve flights canceled because of omicron cases

 CHICAGO — There could be extra delays for thousands of travelers over Christmas weekend because of the coronavirus pandemic.

-It's unclear exactly how many flights are being canceled, but the flight tracking site FlightAware has more than 130 Christmas Eve United flights listed as canceled or delayed.
+As of early Friday morning, the flight tracking site FlightAware listed 169 Christmas Eve United flights as canceled.

 "As a result, we’ve unfortunately had to cancel some flights and are notifying impacted customers in advance of them coming to the airport," United said in a statement.